Pfizer: COVID-19 shot 95% effective, seeking clearance soon

 “This is an extraordinarily strong protection,” Dr. Ugur Sahin, BioNTech's CEO and co-founder, told The Associated Press.

-The companies have not yet released detailed data on its study, and results have not been analyzed by independent experts.
+The companies have not yet released detailed data on their study, and results have not been analyzed by independent experts.
+Also still to be determined are important questions such as how long protection lasts and whether people might need boosters.

+But all eyes are on the progress of potential vaccines as the grim infection toll jumps in the U.S. and abroad as winter weather forces people indoors, in the close quarters that fuels viral spread.

 Earlier this week Moderna, Inc. announced that its experimental vaccine appears to be 94.5% effective after an interim analysis of its late-stage study.